Roger Lumley, 11th Earl of Scarbrough: Background

-Lumley was the son of Brigadier General Osbert Lumley (1857-1923), youngest child and son of the 9th Earl.
-His mother was Constance Ellinor Wilson-Patten (1864-1933), granddaughter of John Wilson-Patten, 1st Baron Winmarleigh.
+Lumley was the son of Brigadier General Osbert Lumley (1857–1923), youngest child and son of the Richard Lumley, 9th Earl of Scarbrough.
+His mother was Constance Ellinor Wilson-Patten (1864–1933), granddaughter of John Wilson-Patten, 1st Baron Winmarleigh.
 He attended Eton College and Magdalen College, Oxford.

 Career

 Lumley followed his father into the military, passing out from the Royal Military College, Sandhurst.
 He was commissioned a second lieutenant in the 11th Hussars on 26 January 1916, and was promoted to lieutenant on 26 July 1917.
 He served in France during World War I. He was demobilised on 3 June 1919, with the rank of lieutenant, but retained a reserve lieutenant's commission in the 11th Hussars, as well as being attached to the Yorkshire Dragoons.
 From 1920 to 1921, he was attached to an Officer Training Corps (OTC) University Contingent, with the local rank of captain.

 Lumley sat in the House of Commons as Member of Parliament (MP) for Kingston upon Hull East 1922–29, then York 1931–37.
-In 1923 he was Parliamentary Private Secretary to William Ormsby-Gore, from 1924–26 to Sir Austen Chamberlain and subsequently to Anthony Eden.
+In 1923 he was Parliamentary Private Secretary to William Ormsby-Gore, from 1924 to 1926 to Sir Austen Chamberlain and subsequently to Anthony Eden.
 On 8 March 1931, he was promoted to captain in the reserves in both the 11th Hussars and the Yorkshire Dragoons.
 He was brevetted to the rank of major in the Yorkshire Dragoons on 1 January 1937, and was awarded the Efficiency Decoration on 11 May.
 In 1937, he was appointed Governor of Bombay, serving until 1943, when he was appointed Knight Grand Commander of the Order of the Star of India.
-Upon his return from India, Lumley served as acting Major-General in World War II.
+Upon his return from India, Lumley served as acting major-general in World War II, serving as Chief of Civil Affairs, War Office.
 Following the War, he continued his connections with the Army, as an honorary colonel.